reecdeep/HiveV5_keystream_decryptor/README.md

 Hive ransomware v5 uses the generated cleartext keys to encrypt files using the XOR instruction, so we are facing a very fast symmetric encryption on modern x86/x64 CPUs.

-## How Hive v5 protects itself, how a cleartext becomes a keystream
+## How Hive v5 protects itself, how a cleartext key becomes a keystream

 Hive ransomware v5 needs to protect the cleartext generated key, encrypting it two times, hereafter we will call these **rounds**.
 It takes two rounds of encryption to get the final keystream.